“The Government killed my son,” said Njikena Elder Lucy Marshall.

 Some of the imports were found to have concentrated dioxin, the component poisonous to humans.
 In 1981 there was a Federal inquiry.
 The inquiry recorded the facts but effectively went nowhere in terms of supporting and compensating the victims.

-Ms Marshall said she believed that those who had anything to do with the chemicals knew that people would die from them.
+Ms Marshall said she believed that those who had anything to do with the chemicals knew people would die.

 “These young men, including my beautiful son Cyril, were not fully informed and aware of the dangers – that the chemicals could accumulate in their body, build up and sooner or later kill them,” said Ms Marshall.